armand1m/papercut/README.md

 # Papercut

-Papercut is a scraping/crawling library for Node.js
+Papercut is a scraping/crawling library for Node.js.
+It provides features that make it fairly easy to scrape a webpage with.

-It provides an abstraction layer on top of JSDOM with helpful features while scraping websites.
+Papercut is still in early days and the API might change a lot in the future.

 ## Features